sfriederichs/sfriederichs.github.io/_posts/2017-11-09-Jenkins-Server.md

 4. Under *Home Directory* click the *Advanced* button.
 5. Set the *Workspace Root Directory* to the folder you created for this purpose.
 6. Click *Save*

+## Exporting and Importing Projects ##

+I'm in a situation where I'm trying to migrate Jenkins Projects that are on my local laptop Jenkins to a more permanent server.

+I found [this](https://stackoverflow.com/questions/8424228/export-import-jobs-in-jenkins) Stackoverflow question which has a lot of good answers.

+It looks like it can be done with built-in tools, as described [here](https://wiki.jenkins.io/display/JENKINS/Administering+Jenkins#AdministeringJenkins-Moving%2Fcopying%2Frenamingjobs)

+There's also a plugin that allows jobs to be defined as text files - could be very useful for storing in CM.
+See more [here](https://plugins.jenkins.io/job-dsl/).

+I'm going to go with the built-in method.
+It doesn't look too bad.
+Here's what it says:

+{% highlight text %}

+You can:

+Move a job from one installation of Jenkins to another by simply copying the corresponding job directory.
+Make a copy of an existing job by making a clone of a job directory by a different name.
+Rename an existing job by renaming a directory.
+Note that the if you change a job name you will need to change any other job that tries to call the renamed job.
+Those operations can be done even when Jenkins is running.
+For changes like these to take effect, you have to click "reload config" to force Jenkins to reload configuration from the disk.

+{% endhighlight %}

+So where are those jobs stored?

+On my Windows machine, they were stored here: C:\\Program Files (x86)\\Jenkins\\jobs

+And on the CentOS machine, they were stored in /var/lib/jenkins/jobs

+So.... just copy them.
+Easy enough.

+Ah, except they're huge - they've got all the old builds as well.

+Wow, that's big.
+Oh well.

 ## Resources ##